Modi meets Danish PM; discusses bilateral co-op as well as matters of regional and global interests | Law-Order

 Pattachitra style of painting is one of the oldest and most popular art forms of Odisha.
 It is the state’s traditional art form.

-He had said in his departure statement that the visit will ''provide an opportunity to review the progress in our unique 'Green Strategic Partnership' with Denmark, as well as other aspects of our bilateral relations.
+Ahead of his visit, Modi had said that his visit will ''provide an opportunity to review the progress in our unique ‘Green Strategic Partnership’ with Denmark, as well as other aspects of our bilateral relations.

-India-Denmark: A Green Strategic Partnership' was established during a virtual summit in September 2020.
-This partnership was translated into a result-oriented five-year action plan during Prime Minister Frederiksen's India visit in October 2021.
+India-Denmark: A Green Strategic Partnership’ was established during a virtual summit in September 2020.
+This partnership was translated into a result-oriented five-year action plan during Frederiksen's India visit in October 2021.

-''Her Majesty, the Queen of the Kingdom of Denmark, Margrethe II extended a warm reception to PM @narendramodi.
-Prime Minister felicitated Her Majesty on the occasion of the Golden Jubilee of her reign,'' MEA Spokesperson Arindam Bagchi said in a tweet.

-Modi also attended the India-Denmark Business Roundtable and interacted with the Indian community in Denmark.
+Modi also attended the India-Denmark Business Roundtable and interacted with the Indian community in Denmark on Tuesday.

 Over 200 Danish companies in India are actively engaged in taking forward 'Make in India’, ‘Jal Jeevan Mission’, ‘Digital India’ and other key national missions.